Meghe Dhaka Tara (2013 film)

 [meːɡʱeː ɖʱaːkaː taːra]) is a 2013 Indian Bengali film directed by Kamaleswar Mukherjee and made under Shree Venkatesh Films banners.
-The film is inspired from the life and works of Bengali film director Ritwik Ghatak.
+The film is inspired by the life and works of Bengali film director Ritwik Ghatak.
 The entire film is in black and white except the last scene which has been shot in colour.
 In this film Saswata Chatterjee plays the character of Nilkantha Bagchi and Ananya Chatterjee plays the role of Durga, Nilkantha's wife.
 The film was released on 14 June 2013.
 Besides giving an account of Ghatak's life, the film also depicts the socio-political environment of contemporary West Bengal during the Tebhaga and Naxalite movements.

 Anandabazar Patrika, after a special screening of the film in November 2012, wrote in their review that this film had potential to become a "classic" film.
 The acting of Saswata Chatterjee as Nilkantha Bagchi was widely appreciated too.

 Plot

-To Ritwik Ghatak film was not merely a form of entertainment, but a weapon, a medium to portray the struggle of common man He was successful neither in his career nor could he become a good family man or husband.
-Still, he was an artist who never compromised for personal gain, fame or profit.

 The story of the film starts in 1969 and deals with Ritwik Ghatak's time spent in a mental asylum.
 It shows Nilkantha being admitted to mental asylum under the supervision of Doctor S. P. Mukherjee.
 S. P. Mukherjee learns that the Prime Minister of India knows Nilkantha and is fond of his works and may request the hospital authority to take special care of him.
 In the hospital, a police officer sees Nilkantha and tells Doctor Mukherjee that he is a wasted drunkard.
 Another patient of hospital mocks Nilkantha as a "disgraced intellectual".
 Even while he was undergoing treatment in the hospitals, he writes a play and stages it with other asylum patients.

 The film shows how Durga (Nilkantha's wife) wants to leave him saying "separation is essential".
 Nilkantha witnessed partition of Bengal and its devastating effect and in his youth became attracted towards communism.
 Throughout the film, Nilkantha's mental agony, struggles, inner contradictions, disappointments as well as financial troubles faced by him are shown.
 He clearly tells, it is not possible for him to make entertaining or commercial films.
 During a discussion, Nilkantha asks Doctor Mukherjee that should a man perform mujra at a time when the society is burning?
 He also tells Doctor Mukherjee that he is a "people's artist" and that is his job.

 The film also shows the atmosphere of Bengal during Tebhaga and Naxalite movements.
 A scene has been shown in the film where a book named "How to be a good communist?" is burning.
 This scene symbolises Ghatak's dissatisfaction with India's communist politics.
 When Durga tells Nilkantha that they don't have a single rupee to run the family, Nilkantha readily replies, it is not money but it is one's work which will remain forever.